Cowell College One, Imagining Justice

 1. Kamo no Chomei, Hojoki A Hermit’s Hut as Metaphor Translated and annotated by Matthew Stavros

 This text is available as a standalone book (ISBN:9798633865431, Stavros translation) and in a 2-book edition (ISBN-13: 979-8695629248, Kamo no Chomei, In Praise of Solitude).
-Both books go in and out of publication.
-If the standalone book is not available, then please get In Praise of Solitude.
+If either edition goes out of print over the next few weeks, as this book has a habit of doing, the Stone Bridge Press edition is also acceptable.

 If you have any questions about your summer reading that were not resolved by orientation, please email Cowell’s Core Course Coordinator, or the instructor of Cowell 001A, Todd Thorpe.